cep104/omniauth_readme-v-000/notes.md

 9. make a users model with attributes
 10. add route to routes file for session
 11. make a sessions controller
+12. fill in views and sessions controller with info from readme
+13. test it out!